bcgov/pipeline-templates/tekton/README.md

    cd ./pipeline-templates/tekton
    ```

-2. Create a file named `secrets.ini` using the snippets below.
+2. Create a file named `secrets.ini` using the snippet below.

     **secrets.ini**
     Creates secrets for all secret types.
 The `key` refers to the secret name, and the `value` is the secret contents.